Joe Hoeffel: Subsequent political career

-On March 10, 2018, Hoeffel announced that he will seek to retake his old congressional seat, now renumbered as the 4th District.
+On March 10, 2018, Hoeffel announced that he would seek to retake his old congressional seat, now renumbered as the 4th District.
 A court-ordered remap had cut out the district's share of Philadelphia.
-Although the new 4th was geographically similar to the area he had represented for his first two terms, he finished a distant third, with only 11 percent of the vote, well behind State Representative and fellow Abingdon resident Madeleine Dean.
+Although the new 4th was geographically similar to the area he had represented for his first two terms, he finished a distant third, with only 11 percent of the vote, well behind State Representative and fellow Abington resident Madeleine Dean.

 Political positions

 Education

 According to his campaign website, Hoeffel favors expanded funding for early childhood education programs, drop-out prevention and drop-out reengagement programs and centers, and basic education for school board members.
 He favors keeping the current defined benefit pension plan for all teachers over a change to a defined contribution plan for new hires.
 Hoeffel would continue the school funding formula implemented by Governor Ed Rendell to reduce dependence on local property taxes to fund schools.